Deuta: Music

 The music of the film was composed by Ranjit Gazmer.
 The lyrics were written by Kusum Gazmer and Tulsi Ghimire.
 The songs of Deuta became very popular at the time, particularly Piratiko Meetho Tirsana sung by Prakash Shreshta and Sadhana Sargam and Aba Yo Baato sung by Indrajeet Mijhar.

-Songs like 'k bhanney hamro samaya' was widely popular and after many decades bands like anuprastha covered the song.
+Songs like "K Vanne Hamro Samaya" were widely popular and after many decades bands like Anuprastha covered the song.